 Alternatively, using a tree-shaped display stand, like the one pictured below, can also be an effective way to help make your booth more festive.

 Not only are tree-shaped stands evocative of Christmas, they also create the pyramid shape that is so frequently used in good visual merchandising display design.

 The artificial Christmas tree pictured below is always a big focal point at one of my favorite Christmas craft fairs.
 It holds handmade ornaments made by many of the artisans who participate in the show.

 Notice the baskets full of handmade gifts below the tree.
 They do add to the overall feel of the display.
 However, because they are on the floor and near something more attention grabbing (the tree and its ornaments) they are not readily noticeable to shoppers.

 If you try something similar in your booth with your items as gifts beneath a tree, be sure to display a few of those items in a more central location too.

 Here's another way to get into the season without changing your product - Change your packaging!

-It's not easy to see in the photo on the left, but the handmade soaps in the sleigh are all wrapped in cellophane bags with a holly leaf pattern, and the bags are tied with pretty red and green ribbon.
+It's not easy to see in this next photo, but the handmade soaps in the sleigh are all wrapped in cellophane bags with a holly leaf pattern, and the bags are tied with pretty red and green ribbon.

 If some of the soaps don't sell, the soap maker won't be stuck with a bunch of out of season products.
-She or he can simply remove the holiday packaging, and the soaps will be ready for post-holiday sales.
+Once the holiday packaging is removed, the soaps will be ready for post-holiday sales.